Creating a data provider

 This sample has a mechanism to automatically publish the extension when building, which is the Dundas.BI.PublishExtension NuGet package.
 When this package is added to the project, it creates a PublishExtensionTemplate.props file containing MSBuild property and item groups, which define how to create and publish the extension.

-When the DtFilePath property is set to the file path of the dt tool of a Dundas BI instance, it will then publish the extension directly to that instance when you build the solution.
+When the DtFilePath property is set to the file path of the dt tool of an application instance, it will then publish the extension directly to that instance when you build the solution.
 It will also touch the web.config file to force the web application to reset.

 <Project>